isabella232/objective-c-style-guide/README.md

 ## Error handling

-When methods return an error parameter by reference, switch on the returned value, not the error variable.
+When methods return a BOOL value and pass an error parameter by reference, switch on the returned value, not the error variable.

 **For example:**
 ```objc